vmallet/ida-plugins/README.md

 * [collabREate](https://github.com/cseagle/collabREate): collabREate is a plugin for IDA Pro that is designed to provide a collaborative reverse engineering capability for multiple IDA users working on the same binary file.<br>
 _Updated: 2021 09 01 &nbsp;&nbsp; Language: C++_

 * [CollaRE](https://github.com/Martyx00/CollaRE): Multi-tool reverse engineering collaboration solution.
-CollareRE is a tool for collaborative reverse engineering that aims to allow teams that do need to use more then one tool during a project to collaborate without the need to share the files on a separate locations.<br>
+CollaRE is a tool for collaborative reverse engineering that aims to allow teams that do need to use more then one tool during a project to collaborate without the need to share the files on a separate locations.<br>
 _Updated: 2022 02 16 &nbsp;&nbsp; Language: Python_

 * [COMFinder](https://github.com/howmp/comfinder): IDA plugin for COM.<br>